ujaRHR/dockernation/README.md

 docker search postgres
 ... ... ...
 ```
-> This command find existing images so you don't have to build everything from scratch.
+> This command finds existing images, so you don't have to build everything from scratch.
 Official images are maintained by the software creators and are generally trustworthy.

 ### Pulling Images